c-kruse/c-kruse/content/posts/NSQforSensuGo.md

 {{< figure src="/postmedia/NSQMessageModel.gif" title="Message flow through NSQ" >}}

-This is model is generally compatible with sensu's round robin scheduling feature, with a small caveat.
+This model is generally compatible with sensu's round robin scheduling feature, with a small caveat.

 In the case of sensu's round robin check scheduling, requests could be